lienok/codility-java/README.md

 ## Test cases

 * my own test cases I used during the task implementation.
 I did first all of my solution in Eclipse IDE
-* After I alway passed to the codility platform to Submit and to verify.
+* after I was happy with the solution in Eclipse I passed it to the codility platform to Submit and to verify.

 ## Other notes